|Monthly Tech-Tip |

 Physical data.
 Data about the working, drying and firing properties that can measured.
 These test bars show how stable this unusual terra cotta body, L4170B, is across a wide temperature range (from cone 8 down to 06)!
 Using the SBAB test procedure, I measured the shrinkage and porosity of each bar (and recorded the data in my Insight-live group account, it displays it like the black and red chart shown).
 I also made test bars of a super-white engobe, L3685Z3, and compiled the same data.
 That enabled two approaches to fitting engobe-to-body.
 First, isolate a temperature at which both have the same fired shrinkage, and are therefore compatible.
 Unfortunately there isn't one, the white engobe has much lower fired shrinkage at all practical temperatures!
 Option 2 is to add frit to the white engobe to make it as vitreous as the body.
 I started with a 5% addition of Ferro Frit 3110.
 At my target temperature, cone 02, that increased the shrinkage from 2.1% to 5.5% (this red body is 4.3%).
 So 5% frit is too much.
 So, the next move is clear, I will try 3% frit.
 It will only be necessary to test it at the one temperature.
 Because both engobe and body and not volatile, I am confident in just testing at cone 02.

 The new ceramics is about data!
-Everything here has a code number (in the form x1234) that members of our team can search in our group account at insight-live.com.
-We write the numbers on the bottoms of pots, plastic bags of powders/liquids/pugged, buckets, glaze balls, mix tickets, test bars, tiles, glaze samples, drying tests, flow tests, sieve analyses, LOI/water content tests, etc. Many pots have two numbers, the body and the glaze.
+Everything here has a code number (in the form x1234) that members of our team can search in our group account at Insight-live.com.
+We write the numbers on the bottoms of pots, plastic bags of powders/liquids/pugged, buckets, glaze balls, mix tickets, test bars, tiles, glaze samples, drying tests, flow tests, sieve analyses, LOI/water content tests, etc. Glazed fired pieces can have up to three numbers, the body, engobe and glaze.
 If something is lacking a number it goes in the garbage because it teaches nothing and is therefore taking up pointless space.

-It depends on the clay.
-This is a terra cotta body, L4170B.
-It is not like white-burning bodies, its "practical firing window" is much narrower than what looking at these fired bars and graph suggest.
-Do you need maximum density?
+Let's suppose you need strength and density for utilitarian ware.
+These SHAB test bars characterize a terra cotta body, L4170B.
+While it has a wide firing range its "practical firing window" is much narrower than these fired bars and graph suggest.
 On paper, cone 5 hits zero porosity.
 And, in-hand, the bar feels like a porcelain.
-But in-use pieces will warp and transparent glazes will be completely clouded with bubbles (from gases of decomposition generated by the body).
+But ware will warp during firing and transparent glazes will be completely clouded with bubbles (when pieces are glazed inside and out).
 What about cone 3?
-Its numbers put it in stoneware territory, water tight.
-But it still bubbles glazes!
+Its numbers put it in stoneware territory, watertight.
+But decomposition gases still bubble glazes!
 Cone 2?
 Much better, it has below 4% porosity (any fitted glaze will make it water-tight), below 6% fired shrinkage, still very strong.
 But there are still issues: Accidental overfiring drastically darkens the color.
-Low fire commercial glazes may not work at cone 2.
+Low-fire commercial glazes may not work at cone 2.
 How about cone 02?
-This is a sweet-spot.
+This is a sweet spot.
 This body has only 6% porosity (compared to the 11% of cone 04).
-Most low fire cone 06-04 glazes are still fine at cone 02.
+Most low-fire cone 06-04 glazes are still fine at cone 02.
 And glaze bubble-clouding is minimal.
 What if you must fire this at cone 04?
 Pieces will be "sponges" with 11% porosity, shrinking only 2% (for low density, poor strength).
 There is another advantage of firing as high as possible: Glazes and engobes bond better.
-As an example of a low fire transparent base that works fine on this up to cone 2: G1916Q.
-It will even tolerate a silica addition to make it more durable.
-Then just add stains and opacifers to that.
-An engobe?
-Try matching L3685Z3 or L3685Z2 to it.
+As an example of a low-fire transparent base that works fine on this up to cone 2: G1916Q.